 Our program is a partnership between genetics and oncology specialists.
-It brings their unique areas of expertise together to create a specialized risk assessment for cancer predisposition.
-We take a personalized approach to medicine, adjusting each risk assessment to meet the unique needs of each patient and family.
+It brings these unique areas of expertise together to create a specialized risk assessment for cancer predisposition.
+We take a personalized approach to care, adjusting each risk assessment to meet the unique needs of each patient and family.
 We typically use either single gene or panel-based genetic tests to identify certain genetic mutations that are linked to cancer or tumor development and can indicate increased risk.

-During your visit, a 3-generation family tree will be collected with special attention to tumor types, ages of diagnosis, whether the tumor was bilateral in nature (i.e. Wilms tumor) and additional health conditions or physical features that may be related to genetic risk.
+During the visit, a 3-generation family tree will be collected with special attention to tumor types, ages of diagnosis, whether the tumor was bilateral in nature (i.e. Wilms tumor) and additional health conditions or physical features that may be related to genetic risk.
 This information is vital in determining what hereditary cancer syndrome(s) the patient and/or family is at risk of and should subsequently be offered genetic testing for.
 Genetic testing is optional and patients and families will be provided with information regarding the risks, benefits, and limitations of testing as well as support in their decision making process.

 Our team is also focused on cancer predisposition research.
 We are in the process of building research programs and multi-institution collaborations to share knowledge with pediatric specialists across the nation.

 What to Expect

 Our team integrates with your child’s current care team to provide a seamless experience that compliments your child’s treatment plan.
 If your child is not being currently treated at Lurie Children’s, our program can provide a risk assessment, and recommend a surveillance plan and schedule to your child’s existing care team.